Players who opted out look to shake off rust at Senior Bowl - WTMJ

 It will be Newman’s first live game action since the Pinstripe Bowl against Michigan State on Dec.
 27, 2019.
 He passed for 2,868 yards and 26 touchdowns against 11 interceptions that season.

-“I think he’s shown that he can play with some of the best people in the country,” said Texas A&M quarterback Kellen Mond.
+“I think he’s shown that he can play with some of the best people in the country,” said Texas A&M quarterback Kellen Mond, a teammate on the American team.
 “I feel like he’s been super efficient both in the run and the pass game.

 “Being able to handle both the run and the pass game, I think that was definitely something that a lot of people were coming out here to see with so much time off.
 But I think he’s done a really good job.”